alexrobertsonuk/ga4-for-content-designers/docs/search-behaviour.md

 This method only works when the search term is present in the URL and the browser passes referrer information.
 It does not capture search behaviour from interfaces that do not update the URL or where referrer data is restricted.

-Interpret results cautiously.
-If a search referrer appears unrelated to the destination page, the user may have used the site's main navigation from the search results page rather than clicking a search result directly.
+If referring search term appears completely unrelated to the destination page, consider whether the user could have used the site's main navigation from the search results page rather than clicking a search result directly.

 ### Variables